WebP to AVIF Converter

 How to Convert WebP to AVIF

 1. Upload your WebP images by dragging and dropping or clicking the upload area.
-You can process up to 10 files simultaneously.
+You can convert up to 10 files at once.

-2. Adjust the quality slider based on your needs - lower values produce smaller files, higher values preserve more detail.
+2. Adjust the quality slider - lower values give smaller files, higher values preserve more detail.
+The 80% default works for most images.

-3. Choose encoding speed: Fast for quick results, Slow for maximum compression efficiency.
+3. Choose encoding speed: Fast for quick results, Slow for maximum compression.
+Use Balanced for everyday conversions.

-4. Enable transparency preservation if your WebP has transparent areas that need to be maintained.
+4. Enable "Preserve transparency" if your WebP has transparent areas - AVIF supports full alpha channel.

-5. Click "Convert to AVIF" to start the conversion process.
+5. Click "Convert to AVIF" and wait for the progress bar to complete.

 WebP